 The Great Blue Hole is a large underwater sinkhole near the middle of Lighthouse Reef, 62 miles off the mainland of Belize City.
 You can visit it by boat to dive or snorkel it, but a flight over it is the best way to truly appreciate this natural wonder.

-Taking a flight over the Great Blue Hole has been on our to-do list for a while.
-Ever since our last visit to Belize in 2015 when we wanted to do it but just didn’t get time.
+Taking a flight over the Great Blue Hole has been on our bucket list for a while, ever since our last visit to Belize in 2015 when we wanted to but just didn’t get time.
 So when the opportunity arose to take a Blue Hole Tour with Tropic Air Belize we immediately jumped at the chance.

 The Great Blue Hole

 Tropic Air Belize provided us with a complimentary flights on their Blue Hole Tour from San Pedro on Ambergris Caye, Belize which I’ve reviewed below.
 Read more in our full Product Review Disclosure.